coston/react-super-responsive-table/README.md

 # Super Responsive Table

 Super Responsive Table converts your table data to a user-friendly list in mobile view.
-No more swiping, freezing rows, or ugly interfaces, just elegant key–value pairs.

 Task List:
 - [ ] generic style handling for table component